Apple Logo – Learn About the History, Branding and Logo Evolution

 The logo traded in its colorful display for muted tones, becoming translucent and monochrome.
 When Apple released its first-ever iMac, the Bondi Blue, the logo needed to be changed, and its rainbow color needed to be disregarded.
 This change in the logo was also Apple’s first major change or we can say update in 22 years.

 Apple’s Metallic Logo

 This was implemented across all operating systems and printed materials alongside the release of the Apple watch.
 One thing that every top logo designer company says is that consistency is a major aspect of creating a lasting logo, and that explains why the base of Apple’s logo design has been successful for decades.
-A few years back, Apple applied for a brand new trademark logo for a multi-colored icon with the intention to sell merchandise featuring the fresh logo.
+A few years back, Apple applied for a brand new trademark logo for a multi-colored icon to sell merchandise featuring the fresh logo.

 Apple’s New Modern Design

 Whenever it comes to mystery then it drives curiosity and that’s what is driving this world ahead.
 The lesser people know about an object, the more they lust to find out more about the idea.
 And that’s what all Apple was about.
 From its initial stages, Apple is used to being puzzled by the customers and that’s what attracted more consumers to them.